Job Title: Centro Rendu - Family and Community Outreach Coordinator

 Department: Centro Rendu Prepared by: Human Resources

 Reports To: Centro Rendu and Family Engagement Coordinator

 FSLA Status: Non-Exempt, full-time Prepared date: December 16, 2019

-Summary: This job description is for a temporary, grant-funded position (9-month assignment which may be extended based on funding) that directly supports the outreach and implementation of the Vroom app among Latino parents and families in South King County.
-The position will support the goals of the Best Starts for Kids grant as well as other Centro Rendu activities and initiatives that engage families with children from prenatal-to-age five with early learning resources.
+Summary: This position directly supports the outreach and implementation of the Vroom app among Latino parents and families in South King County as well as the goals of the Best Starts for Kids grant and other Centro Rendu activities and initiatives that engage families with children from prenatal-to-age five with early learning resources.

 Essential Duties and Responsibilities: